 In case the ship, in response to a call to another ship, receives an acknowledgement indicating that the other ship is not able to receive the traffic immediately, it will normally rest with the called ship to transmit a call to the calling ship when ready to receive the traffic.

-5 Testing the equipment used for distress and safety
+A3-5 Test calls using digital selective calling

 Testing on the exclusive DSC distress and safety calling frequency 2 187.5 kHz should be limited as far as possible.
+DSC test calls by ship stations should normally be transmitted using the DSC format specifier as “individual” and the category as “safety”.
+The test of a distress button itself should be performed without any emission of radio waves.

 Test calls should be transmitted by the ship station and acknowledged by the called station.
 Normally there would be no further communication between the two stations involved.